What You Need to Know About the Low-Glycemic Index Diet

 • Quinoa (53)

-Generally speaking, foods with a higher glycemic index also tend to be devoid of high nutritional value.
+Generally speaking, foods with a higher glycemic index tend to be devoid of high nutritional value.
 This is because they are often stripped down from the fiber, mineral, and vitamin content.
-Lower glycemic foods tend to supply more nutrients, including fiber, while likewise sustaining fullness.
+Lower glycemic foods tend to supply more nutrients, including fiber, while likewise increasing feelings of fullness.

 To develop the satiety index, college students were invited for a "breakfast" which consisted of 240 calories worth of various foods.
 After eating, the students were asked to rank their feelings of hunger every 15 minutes for the next two hours.
 They could also continue to eat more of that particular food, but nothing else.

 In the satiety index of common foods, a slice of white bread is the index was assigned a value of 100.
 The satiety value of other foods is rated relative to the bread, with foods offering longer-lasting hunger abatement scoring higher.